interstitialRedirectModalTitle

 White flounder living among eelgrass underwater.

-Eelgrass, Critical Fish Habitat and a Climate Superstar, at Risk
+Eelgrass—Critical Fish Habitat and a Climate Superstar—at Risk

-Historically, eelgrass populations on the east coast have ranged from the cool estuarine waters of North Carolina to the cold waters of Canada.
+Historically, eelgrass populations on the East Coast have ranged from the cool estuarine waters of North Carolina to the cold waters of Canada.
 Though eelgrass has struggled for decades from the impact of nitrogen pollution from failing wastewater systems, quickly warming water is posing an even bigger threat—and one that’s harder to solve for.
 If nothing is done, projections show that by 2050, eelgrass will no longer be able to survive south of Long Island Sound, where eelgrass has declined by 90% over the past 100 years.

-“If we don’t figure out how to help eelgrass adapt, it will disappear sequentially from south to north along with all of the climate and ecosystem benefits services it offers,” says Dr. Boze Hancock, senior marine restoration scientist for TNC.
+“If we don’t figure out how to help eelgrass adapt, it will disappear sequentially from south to north along with all of the climate and ecosystem benefits services it offers,” says Dr. Boze Hancock, senior marine restoration scientist for The Nature Conservancy.
 “We need to identify eelgrass populations with genetic traits that can handle the higher water temperatures we are seeing now and the even higher ones we know are coming.”

 A bed of eelgrass in a body of water under blue skies.